3-time champ Venus Williams wins opening match at Miami Open

 MIAMI GARDENS, Fla. — Three-time tournament champion Venus Williams won her opening match Thursday at the new site of the Miami Open by beating Dalila Jakupovic 7-5, 6-3.

-Williams won the tournament in 1998, 1999 and 2001 when it was played on Key Biscayne.
-The event moved this year to the Miami Dolphins’ complex, and Williams played in the stadium.
+Williams, making her 20th appearance in the tournament, won the title in 1998, 1999 and 2001 when the event was played on Key Biscayne.
+It moved this year to the Miami Dolphins’ complex, and Williams played in the stadium.

+Cori Gauff, a 15-year-old wild card from Delray Beach, Florida, became the youngest player since 2009 to win a WTA Tour match when she beat Catherine McNally 6-3, 6-4.

-Whitney Osuigwe, a 16-year-old qualifier from Bradenton, Florida, earned her first WTA Tour victory by beating Mari Osaka, 6-2, 6-4.
+Whitney Osuigwe, a 16-year-old qualifier from Bradenton, Florida, also earned her first WTA Tour victory.
+She beat Mari Osaka, 6-2, 6-4.
 Osaka is the sister of 2018 champion Naomi Osaka.

 No. 3-seeded Petra Kvitova won her opening match by beating Maria Sakkari 6-1, 6-4.